Become a Trustee of the Carnegie Trust

 To apply for supplementary funding, you should first be able to either start or resume your planned research activities.
 You should check with your grant administrator how much has been claimed against the grant already and discuss how the remaining funds can be used against your original plans.
 Then email the Trust with details of your revised research plans, expenditure to date and proposed budget changes and we will discuss possible solutions with you.

-If your personal or professional circumstances have changed or are about to change, and these changes may have an impact on your ability to carry out the funded research, or if your employment contract will cease before the end of the grant period, do get in touch with us so we can discuss a workable solution.
+If your personal or professional circumstances have changed or are about to change, and these changes may have an impact on your ability to carry out the funded research, or if your employment contract will cease before the end of the grant period, do get in touch with us so we can discuss potential options.